TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/Index.rst

 there are "frontend users", who are web site visitors, and "backend users", who are editors and administrators.

-Working with frontend users is discussed in the Editors Guide.
+Working with frontend users is discussed in the :ref:`Editors Guide <t3editors:frontend-login>`.
 We will now look at backend users and how to set up groups and permissions.